natritmeyer/countercheck/README.md

 3. `apitests`
 4. `acceptancetests`

-These can be run individually, e.g:
+Phases can be run individually, e.g:

 `mvn -P apitests`

-They can also be run in arbitrary collections, e.g:
+Phases can also be run in arbitrary collections, e.g:

 `mvn -P preflightchecks,apitests`